PDBeurope/mmcif-gen/README.md

 ## Project Description

-The Investigations project is designed to facilitate the processing and analysis of data from various facilities, including PDBe, MAX IV, DLS and ESRF.
+The Investigations project is designed to facilitate the processing and analysis of data from various facilities, including PDBe, MAX IV, XChem and ESRF.
  The project provides a set of tools for managing and executing operations, importing data, and generating output in a mmCIF standardized format.

 ## Features

-- Integration with multiple facilities (PDBe, MAX IV, ESRF, DLS)
+- Integration with multiple facilities (PDBe, MAX IV, ESRF, XChem)
 - Comprehensive data import and export functionalities
-- Modular design for easy extension and maintenance
+- Modular design for easily adding data sources
-- Robust error handling and logging
+- Data enrichment from structure factor files
-- Comprehensive test suite for ensuring code quality
+- Configurable operations (in json) for data processing

 ## Installation